Deficiencies (last 4 years)

 Visit Reason

-The inspection was conducted as part of an annual survey of The Healthcare Resort of Kansas City to assess compliance with regulatory requirements and evaluate the quality of care provided to residents.
+Annual inspection of The Healthcare Resort of Kansas City to assess compliance with healthcare regulations and standards.

 Findings